svenmalvik/svenmalvik.com/aboutme.md

 ## Contact

-You can [mailto:sven@malvik.de](email me) or find me on [https://www.linkedin.com/in/svenmalvik/](LinkedIn) if you want to get in touch.
+You can [sven@malvik.de](email me) or find me on [https://www.linkedin.com/in/svenmalvik/](LinkedIn) if you want to get in touch.
 I love meeting new people so don't hesitate to send a message!

 If you'd like to set up a meeting with me, click here to schedule a meeting based on your availability.